incomingstick/OpenRPG/README.md

 Note: `build.sh` has the potential to work on MacOS, but is currently untested.
 If you happen to use a Mac, please test this!

 ### Windows Build Script
 This script is VERY minimal compared to its bash counterpart.
 It could use a ton of improvements, so if that is something you are interested in, open a PR!
+Please make sure you have at least Visual Studio Build Tools (v141) or higher if compiling natively.

 Simply run `> build.bat`